llvtt/craig/README.md

 ### Configuration file

-The configuration file must be called `config.json` and placed in the current working directory.
+The configuration file must be specified via the --config-file flag when running craig (by default, craig will read a file called `config.json` in the current working directory).

 Example configuration: